farsounder/SDK-Integration-Examples/README.md

 We use ProtocolBuffers to manage structured data in a language neutral way, and ZeroMQ to pass serialized "proto" messages between processes.

 If you have any questions, suggestions, or recommendations, please feel free to email: service@farsounder.com.

+## Running the example
+This version of the example uses C++ in Visual Studio 2022 on Windows.
+The required versions of the zeromq and protobuf libraries are included in the project.
+Before running, you will need to compile the .proto files into cpp files.
+This can be done by running the build_protos.bat file in the SDKMessageExample folder.